WojciechMula/base64simd/README.rst

 --------------------------------------------------

 There are separate subdirectories for both algorithms, however both have the same structure.
-Each projects contains three programs:
+Each project contains three programs:

-* ``verify`` --- makes simple validation of particular parts of algorithms,
+* ``verify`` --- does simple validation of particular parts of algorithms,
 * ``check`` --- validates whole procedures,
 * ``speed`` --- compares speed of different variants of procedures.